 New England: 14 unique places and things to do in Massachusetts

 The states of New England include Massachusetts, New Hampshire, Maine, Vermont, Connecticut, and Rhode Island.
-Each of them is unique and its pretty easy to spend days or weeks there.
-Vermont has its syrup, Maine has its shoreline, New Hampshire has its White Mountains.
-Nevertheless, Massachusetts has a lot of history, delicious food, and a lot of places which will leave you breathless.
+Each of them is unique, and it’s pretty easy to spend days or weeks there.
+Vermont has its syrup, Maine has its shoreline, and New Hampshire has its White Mountains.
+Nevertheless, Massachusetts has a lot of history, delicious food, and a lot of places that will leave you breathless.
 In this article, you will find 14 of the best places and things to do in Massachusetts.

 Massachusetts – Ressources & Recommendations

 - Go City Card Boston* – Save up to 55% while visiting attractions in Boston and surrounding areas